cognitive-intelligence/cognitive-intelligence.github.io/src/pages/jobs.md

 # Open positions

-We always look for the new colleagues which could help us both in research and engineering tasks.
+We're always looking for new colleagues to help with research and engineering tasks.

-The [list of the currently open positions](https://jobs.cisco.com/jobs/SearchJobs/cognitiveintelligence) is available for your selection.
+The [list of open positions](https://jobs.cisco.com/jobs/SearchJobs/cognitiveintelligence) is available for your selection.
-But if you do not get the job specification you look for please do not hesitate to get in touch with us anyway.
+If you don't find the job specification you're looking for, please contact us.
 </Section>